yanivnizan/knowledge-base/src/documents/docs/soomla/storefront/Events.html.md

 ##Triggering Events

-In iOS-profile, android-profile, and unity3d-profile, events are fired from various functions throughout the code.
-In cocos2dx-profile, events are fired from the native side (iOS-profile & android-profile).
+In ios-profile, android-profile, and unity3d-profile, events are fired from various functions throughout the code.
+In cocos2dx-profile, events are fired from the native side (ios-profile & android-profile).

 ##Observing & Handling Events